 Surveyed MSMEs in the Philippines are increasingly adopting digital tools in their business practices: the reported use of digital tools for business purposes rose in the past year during COVID-19.
-Both Facebook apps and digital payments were frequently used by surveyed MSMEs, with a mobile-centric approach in which a large majority of MSMEs primarily used a mobile phone to connect to the internet.
+Both Facebook apps and digital payments were frequently used by surveyed MSMEs, with a mobile-centric approach in which a large majority of MSMEs primarily used their mobile phones to connect to the internet.

-Surveyed MSMEs' use of digital tools for business purposes rose in the past year during COVID-19.
-Usage has declined slightly in the past 30 days but remains higher than pre-COVID-19:xii xiii
+Use of digital tools for business purposes rose in the past year during COVID-19.
+Usage has declined slightly in the past 30 days but remains higher than pre-COVID-19: